 Section VI.
-The Contemporary World: The 20th century is a period in which there has been a radical rethinking of various aspects of the European tradition, and a concern for the validity of much that the West has developed.
+The Contemporary World: The 20th century has given rise to a radical rethinking of various aspects of the European tradition and a concern for the validity of much that the West has developed.
 Required reading may include the following works:

-- Kollwitz, The Diary and Letters of Käthe Kollwitz
+- Kollwitz, The Diary and Letters of Käethe Kollwitz

-- Freud, The Ego and the Id
+- Freud, New Introductory Lecture on Psychoanalysis

 - T.S.
 Eliot, The Waste Land

 - Wittgenstein, Philosophical Investigations (selections)

 - Levi, The Drowned and the Saved

-- Sartre, Existentialism and Human Emotions (selections)
+- de Beauvoir, The Second Sex

+- Frayn, Copenhagen

-- Kureishi, The Buddha of Suburbia
+- Fanon, The Wretched of the Earth